 Please note that you must create your Top Hat account using a web browser.
 You cannot create an account using the mobile app.
-Please ensure you click the launch link on eLC and follow the steps to connect to your Top Hat account, as failure to do so will result in your removal from the Top Hat roster during nightly synchronization.
-This E-book must be purchased to access it.
-Should you require assistance with Top Hat at any time, please contact their Support Team directly by way of email (support@tophat.com), the app support button, or by calling 888-663-5491.
+The E-book must be purchased to access it for the duration of the semester.
+Should you require assistance with Top Hat at any time, please contact the Support Team directly by way of email (support@tophat.com), the app support button, or by calling 888-663-5491.
 All other readings for the course will be available to you on eLC.